kerthcet/homepage/themes/smigle/site/content/posts/principles_i_learned_my_life.md

 pinned: true
 ---

-The 10 principles I've learned in my life -- continuously updating.
+10 principles I've learned in my life -- continuously updating.
+No particular order.

 1. Figure out what not to do is just as important as the opposite.
 Good at one thing rather than know three things.